 A 75% LTV mortgage could be right for you if you want to buy a property to rent out or remortgage to get a better deal.

-It’s still possible to get a 75% LTV mortgage, so speak to a broker to find out which lender has the most suitable deal for your circumstances
+You can still get a 75% LTV mortgage.
+Speak to a broker to find which lender has the most suitable deal for your circumstances.

 75% LTV Help to Buy mortgages